 AV block: 3rd degree (complete heart block)

-Perfusing rhythm is maintained by a junctional or ventricular escape rhythm.
+In complete heart block, there is complete absence of AV conduction, with none of the supraventricular impulses conducted to the ventricles.
+The perfusing rhythm is maintained by junctional or ventricular escape rhythm.
 Alternatively, the patient may suffer ventricular standstill leading to syncope (if self-terminating) or sudden cardiac death (if prolonged).

-- Complete heart block is essentially the end point of either Mobitz I or Mobitz II AV block.
+- Complete heart block is essentially the end point of either Mobitz I or Mobitz II AV block

-- It may be due to progressive fatigue of AV nodal cells as per Mobitz I (e.g. secondary to increased vagal tone in the acute phase of an inferior MI).
+- It may be due to progressive fatigue of AV nodal cells as per Mobitz I (e.g. secondary to increased vagal tone in the acute phase of an inferior MI)

-- The former is more likely to respond to atropine and has a better overall prognosis.
+- The former is more likely to respond to atropine and has a better overall prognosis

 Causes of complete heart block